raphaelaussenac/Forest-Landscape/README.md

 # Goal
-Assign trees (specifying their species, diameter and height) to all 25m*25m forest cells over different landscapes from LIDAR and inventory data.
+Assign trees (specifying their species, diameter and height) to all 25m*25m forest cells over different landscapes using airborn LIDAR data and inventory data.